 The mission is to empower the businesses and staff AI could otherwise leave behind.

 Folium's public story is human-centered.
-AI should not only replace.
-Used well, it can strengthen staff, recover lost operational capacity, help teams do more with less, and preserve business relevance in a market moving quickly.
+Used well, AI can strengthen staff, recover operational capacity, help teams do more with less, and preserve business relevance in a fast-moving market.

 - Help owners understand AI without needing to become software engineers or AI researchers.